Piter4You/School_projects/README.md

   - Use numbers to deduce bomb locations.

 ## To do list
-An app designed to help users keep track of their daily tasks.
+An mobile app designed to help users keep track of their daily tasks.
 Users can add notes for tasks, mark them as finished, or delete them.
 ### How to use:
   - Add new tasks with details.
   - Mark tasks as finished.